Learning Outcomes

 Electronic Disclosure

 Most documents are now created and stored electronically.
-The CPR require parties to discuss and agree how electronic documents will be searched and disclosed, especially in complex or high-value cases.
+The CPR require parties to discuss and agree how electronic documents will be preserved, searched, and disclosed, especially in complex or high-value cases.

 Key Term: electronic disclosure

-The process of identifying, searching, and disclosing relevant electronic documents, including emails, databases, and metadata, in accordance with the rules and directions of the court.
+The process of identifying, preserving, searching, reviewing, and disclosing relevant electronic documents (including emails, databases, metadata, and deleted files) consistently with CPR and court directions.

 Exam Warning